 Academic advisement plans are crafted by the competencies outlined by the Cobb County School District.
 These plans are disseminated to students by grade level through various means, including classroom instruction, small group sessions, and individual meetings throughout the school year.
 Should students have particular inquiries or concerns about their academic plans, we encourage them to arrange an appointment with their counselor for personalized guidance.

 The College Corner is a valuable resource hub for information related to post-secondary opportunities.
 Our college adviser, Dr. England, supports students and parents in their quest for details about colleges, technical schools, scholarships, and other post-secondary options.
 Click here to schedule an appointment with Dr. England.

 Students have the right to confidentiality.
-A counseling relationship requires an atmosphere of trust and confidence between students and counselors.
+A counseling relationship requires trust and confidence between students and counselors.
 Confidentiality ensures that disclosures will not be divulged to others except when authorized by students or when there is a clear and present danger to students and/or to other persons.

 School counselors are designated based on students' last names.
 We encourage students to visit the counseling office during their lunch period or to reach out via email to schedule an appointment.
 Parents are advised to email their child's school counselor to schedule appointments.
 Appointments can be made between 8:00 am - 3:45 pm.
 Any emergencies outside of office hours should be reported to the appropriate authorities.